-This post is full of fun and easy crafts and activities for kids to celebrate Día de Reyes or Three Kings Day.
-I love sharing the traditions and celebrating holidays like this one with my family.
-We are always looking for new and fun crafts and activities for El Día de Los Reyes that we can do together.
-From reading books to cooking some of my favorite traditional foods, here are some cool things that you can do with your children for Three Kings Day.
+This post is full of fun and easy crafts and activities for kids to celebrate Día de Reyes, or Three Kings Day.
+I love sharing traditions and celebrating holidays like this one with my family.
+So we are always looking for new and fun crafts and activities for El Día de Los Reyes that we can do together.
+From reading books to cooking some of my favorite traditional foods, here are some cool things you can do with your children for Three Kings Day.

 Fun and Easy Three Kings Day Crafts and Activities

 On January 6th, My kids usually run down to open the gifts brought by the Three Magi.
 Growing up in Guatemala, this is a family tradition I looked forward to as a child.
 Día de Reyes, or Epiphany, is a Catholic celebration that marks the Three Kings’ arrival to Bethlehem twelve days after Christmas, bringing presents to baby Jesus.
 It is an essential part of Christmas traditions in Guatemala and many Latin American countries.